seulba/CEG3006-Project-Group-8/README.md

 considerations, and evaluating the trade-offs of different communication protocols and techniques.
 This played a part in helping us make informed decisions on the most appropriate approach to adopt.
 In addition, I helped ensure that our decisions remained logical and aligned with the overall flow of the system as the project progressed.
-Overall, this project gave me a deeper appreciation of the careful planning and critical considerations required to design a system that is coherent, efficient, and functional.
+Overall, this project gave me a deeper appreciation of the amount of careful planning and critical thought needed to design a system that is truly coherent, efficient, and functional.
+It made me realise that a good system does not come from simply combining different components, but from making deliberate decisions about how each part should work together
 </details>

 <details>
 <summary><strong>Syaakir</strong></summary>
 Throughout this project, I was able to work well with my team to develop our V2P system.
 We contributed together to different parts of the project, including the decision logs and overall system design.
 I was involved in working on some of the decision logs, such as refining how the system alerts drivers and how excessive alerts could affect performance.
 I also contributed to drafting one of the use cases, which was later refined with feedback from my team.
 I took part in discussions to better understand how the system works and to help identify any gaps in our idea.
 There were times where I was unsure about certain concepts, but my teammates helped to clarify them, and I was able to learn from both the project and the team.
 Overall, this project was a good learning experience for me as I got to work on the decision logs, system design, and use case drafting allowing me to gain a better understanding of vehicular communication systems and engineering design thinking.I also learnt the importance of teamwork, discussion, and feedback in improving our ideas.

 </details>

 <details>
 <summary><strong>Wenhui</strong></summary>
 I contributed to the overall development of the project by participating in discussions, idea generation and refining of the proposed V2P solution.
 I was involved in developing the decision logs, documenting the team’s design process, key technical decisions and trade offs throughout the project.
 I also helped ensure that the system design was clearly explained and logically structured.
 Throughout the project, I worked together with my teammates to evaluate different design options and make decisions based on feasibility and relevance to real world scenarios.
 This project helped me strengthen my understanding of vehicular communication systems and engineering design thinking, especially in considering trade offs and practical constraints.
 It also improved my ability to collaborate effectively in a team and contribute to a structured design process.
 </details>

 # References

-References

 Sng, E. (2026, February 26).
 Police Life | Traffic accidents rose in 2025. police.gov.sg. https://www.police.gov.sg/Media-Hub/Police-Life/2026/02/Traffic-Accidents-Rose-in-202